-6. The Appeals Tribunal has consistently held that "the Dispute Tribunal has the inherent power to individualize and define the administrative decision challenged by a party and to identify the subject(s) of judicial review".
+3. The Appeals Tribunal has consistently held that "the Dispute Tribunal has the inherent power to individualize and define the administrative decision challenged by a party and to identify the subject(s) of judicial review".
 When defining the issues of a case, the Appeals Tribunal further held that "the Dispute Tribunal may consider the application as a whole".
 See Fasanella 2017-UNAT-765, para.
 20, as affirmed in Cardwell 2018-UNAT-876, para.
 23.

-7. Accordingly, the basic issues of the present case can be defined as follows:
+4. Accordingly, the basic issues of the present case can be defined as follows:

 a.
-Was it a lawful exercise of discretion to impose the disciplinary measure of separation from service, with compensation in lieu of notice and without termination indemnity, in accordance with Staff Rule 10.2(a)(viii), against the Applicant?
+Did the Assistant Secretary-General for Human Resources ("the ASG/HR") lawfully exercise her discretion when imposing the disciplinary measure of separation from service, with compensation in lieu of notice and with termination indemnity, in accordance with Staff Rule 10.2(a)(viii), against the Applicant?